Do Vegetarians Smell Sexier?

 The design of their experiment was complicated, but here is the simple version.
 Forty-three Caucasian men donated armpit odor using a technique similar to that used by the Czech research team.
 The subjects were recruited to represent wide a spectrum of diets, including vegetarians and avid meat-eaters.
 In addition to providing body odors, the subjects also completed a questionnaire on the frequency they ate several hundred food items.
 Finally, each subject’s skin color was assessed using a device called a spectrophotometer.
 The body odors of the men were evaluated by nine women.
 The most important odor factor boiled down to ratings of pleasantness (“hedonic evaluation”).

-But in contrast to results of the Czech study, the Australian women rated the body odors of frequent meat eaters to be more pleasant than men who ate a lot of vegetables.
-No one knows why the two groups of researchers obtained opposite results when in comes to how meat-eating affects body odor.
+But in contrast to the results of the Czech study, the Australian women rated the body odors of frequent meat-eaters to be more pleasant than men who ate a lot of vegetables.
+No one knows why the two groups of researchers obtained opposite results when it comes to how meat-eating affects body odor.